pwyde/monochrome-kde/README.md

 ```

 #### Note
-The GTK2/3/4 theme is pre-build of the official [breeze-gtk](https://github.com/KDE/breeze-gtk.git) theme with the Monochrome KDE colour scheme.
+The GTK2/3/4 theme is pre-build of the official [breeze-gtk](https://github.com/KDE/breeze-gtk.git) theme with the Monochrome KDE color scheme.

 To manually build and install the theme make sure all build dependencies are met and perform the build process.